 UR Student will impact Staff which includes; Registrars, Bursars, Administrators, Advisors, Faculty Advisors, Instructors and Students within the University.
-Read further to learn how Advisors will be impacted and how to prepare for this change.
-Visit the UR Student Project page for UR Student basics.
+Read about the Advisor benefits of using UR Student and how to prepare for this change.
+Visit the UR Student Basics page for UR Student basics.

 Advisor Change Areas:

 Each area below highlights terms and upcoming features based on UR Student design.
 Additional information will be provided here as these features are tested.

 A: Student cohorts are specific groups of students you define based on certain criteria.
 You can use student cohorts in:

 Registration appointments to assign priority registration

 A: It is the only mechanism in the new system to attach an advisor to a group of students, and affords a deeper dive into the student (e.g. for transcripts, registration).
 Certain functionality requires cohorts to enforce policy.
 However, there are many ways to group students through reports that don’t require a cohort.

 A: The UR Student project team has been gathering ideas from the Advising SIG via Word or Excel Student Cohort Worksheets available on the Advising SIG materials page.
 We’re keeping an inventory of all the cohorts being identified, so please reach out to Sean Hanna as needs arise.